anonutopia/docs.anonutopia.com/how-to/become-a-citizen.md

 ## Citizenship application

+Application for citizenship is as simple as it can be.
+Just go to our [homepage](https://www.anonutopia.com/) and click **Apply for Citizenship**.

+Enter your e-mail address in the application form and again click **Apply for Citizenship**.
+Your Anonutopia wallet will be automatically created

 ## Ways to become a Citizen

 Anonutopia applies a "proof-of-stake" principle also to its citizenship program.
 In order to be a citizen you need to have a stake, i.e. hold a small amount of anotes (in the equivalence of **10 EUR**) in your account balance.
 After you finish the application procedure, you will instantly become a Citizen if you have enough anotes (and also lose the status if you go below this minimal amount).